aspuru-guzik-group/Instance-segmentation-of-images-of-materials-in-transparent-vessels-using-GES-net-/README.md

 ![](/Figure3.png)
-Figure 3: Some results (All images taken from the [NileRed youtube channel](https://www.youtube.com/user/TheRedNile).
+Figure 3: Some results of the net (All images taken from the [NileRed youtube channel](https://www.youtube.com/user/TheRedNile)).